KeYProject/key/examples/heap/WeideEtAl_02_BinarySearch/README.txt

 Verify an operation that uses binary search to find a given entry in an array of entries that are in sorted order.

-The proof obligation is verifiable with user interaction.
+The proof obligation is verifiable without user interaction.